ted.neward@newardassociates.com | Blog: http://blogs.newardassociates.com | Github: tedneward | LinkedIn: tedneward

 ... speaks with big words and Powerpoint slides

-... has no real idea what they're doing and yet still has management completely fooled
+... has no real idea what they're doing yet has management completely fooled

 "áarki tèkchər", noun